 Draft Management Plan public comment period now closed

-Through 18 months of input and collaboration from across the region, the planning team for the Maritime Washington National Heritage Area created a draft Management Plan for this new program.
+Through two years of input and collaboration from across the region, the planning team for the Maritime Washington National Heritage Area created a Management Plan for this new program.
 This plan charts the course ahead for Maritime Washington, which aims to celebrate, maintain, and share the sites and stories of our saltwater shorelines.
-From February 1-March 4, 2022, folks from throughout the heritage area submitted their thoughts on the draft plan through surveys, virtual conversations, and written comments.
+That plan is now under review by the National Park Service and Secretary of Interior, with an anticipated approval by the end of 2022.
+Until then, we’re working with communities across the region to identify partners, surface new stories, and begin building the Maritime Washington network.

 Explore the Maritime Mapper